 Frequently Asked Questions About British Citizens Living Abroad

-Approximately 5.5 million British citizens live abroad as of 2026, representing about 8% of all UK nationals.
-The largest British expatriate communities are in Australia (1.3 million), Spain (761,000), the United States (678,000), and Canada (603,000).
-These figures are estimates as not all British citizens register with local authorities.
+Approximately 5.5 million British citizens live abroad as of 2026, around 8% of all UK nationals.
+The largest communities are in Australia (1.3 million), Spain (761,000), the United States (678,000), and Canada (603,000).
+Recent ONS methodology revisions revealed British emigration was substantially underestimated — 992,000 British nationals left between 2021 and 2024, around 679 per day.
+These are estimates, as not all Brits register with local authorities.
+The wider British diaspora, counting people of British descent, is around 140 million worldwide.

-Yes, British citizens living abroad can register as overseas voters and vote in UK general elections and referendums.
-Under the Elections Act 2022, there is no time limit on how long you can vote after leaving the UK (previously limited to 15 years).
-You must register annually and can vote by post or proxy.
+Yes — British citizens living abroad can register as overseas voters and vote in UK general elections and referendums.
+Under the Elections Act 2022, there is no longer any time limit on how long you can vote after leaving the UK; the previous 15-year cap was removed.
+You must register as an overseas voter annually and can vote by post or by appointing a proxy.
+Overseas voters are registered in the UK constituency where they were last registered or last resident.

-British citizens who were legally resident in EU countries before 31 December 2020 retained their rights under the Withdrawal Agreement.
-New residents must now apply for national visas or residence permits.
-Short-term visits are limited to 90 days in any 180-day period in the Schengen Area.
+British citizens legally resident in EU countries before 31 December 2020 retained their rights under the Withdrawal Agreement.
+New arrivals must now apply for national visas or residence permits.
+Short visits are limited to 90 days in any 180-day period across the Schengen Area, and from 2025 require ETIAS travel authorisation.
 Working in EU countries requires specific work visas.
+Around 1.3 million UK nationals live in EU countries excluding Ireland, many under post-Brexit residence arrangements secured through national immigration systems.

-Yes, British citizens can claim their UK State Pension while living abroad.
-However, pension payments are only increased annually (triple lock) in certain countries with reciprocal agreements, including EEA countries, Switzerland, and some others.
-In countries without agreements (including Australia and Canada), the pension is frozen at the rate when you left the UK or first claimed.
+Yes — British citizens can claim their UK State Pension while living abroad.
+However, the annual uprating (triple lock) only applies in countries with reciprocal agreements, including EEA countries, Switzerland, and some others.
+In countries without agreements — notably Australia, Canada, and New Zealand — the pension is frozen at the rate applicable when you left the UK or first claimed it.
+The DWP International Pension Centre handles overseas State Pension queries.
+Private and workplace pensions are generally payable abroad subject to the scheme's own rules.